rajeshJSweb/medical-project/README.md

 ### App description

-This is a medical based react application, in this app you will get fully responsive and also get lots of menu item.
+The app is HealthCare related website or react application, in this app you will get fully responsive and also get lots of menu item.

+Menu Item:[
+    1.Home
+    2.About
+    3.Contact
+    4.Services
+    5.Articles
+    6.Login
+]

+### App features

+1. There is three PrivateRoute components[
+    1.Services
+    2.Doctor
+    3.Articles
+]
+2. Email password user creation and also with google.
+3. Email password login system and google login system

 ### `yarn start`